CirrusMD/CirrusMD-iOS-SDK-Example/README.md

 ## Installing CirrusMDSDK in your own project

-The CirrusMDSDK installs as a prebuilt framework, `CirrusMD.framework`.
+The CirrusMDSDK installs as a prebuilt framework, `CirrusMDSDK.xcframework`.

 ### CocoaPods